vesellov/bitdust.docs.old/api.md

 ### service\_start(service\_name)

 Start given service immediately.
-If some other services depend on that service were already enabled, they will be started as well.
 This method also set `True` for correspondent option in the program settings:

     .bitdust/config/services/[service name]/enabled

+If some other services, which is dependent on that service, were already enabled, they will be started also.

     {'status': 'OK', 'result': 'service_tcp_connections was switched on',}